Dublin

 In general, if transfers to other Dublin Member States are suspended, it is because of the application of the sovereignty or the humanitarian clause.
 The asylum application of the person concerned is then materially examined in Switzerland.

-According to SEM statistics, there were no transfers to Hungary under Dublin in 2021, just as in 2020, 2019 and 2018.
-On the other hand, in 2021 there were 4 transfers under the bilateral readmission agreement between Switzerland and Hungary.[84]
-The agreement applies to persons having received international protection in Hungary.
+According to SEM statistics, there were no transfers to Hungary under Dublin in 2023 just as in 2021, 2020, 2019 and 2018.
+On the other hand, in 2023 there were 11 transfers under the bilateral readmission agreement between Switzerland and Hungary which applies to persons having received international protection in Hungary, compared to 6 in 2022.[81]

-On 11 February 2020 the Court issued a reference judgement on the question of systemic deficiencies in Bulgaria.[96]
+On 11 February 2020 the Court issued a reference judgement on the question of systemic deficiencies in Bulgaria.[91]
 Although the Court itself explained in a very detailed manner the problems in the Bulgarian asylum system, it concluded that there were no systemic flaws in the asylum procedure and reception conditions in Bulgaria which would justify a complete suspension of transfers to that country.
 A case-by-case examination will be required to determine whether the transfer to that country of a particular asylum seeker should be suspended.
-The court also mentioned the possibility to request individual guarantees from the Bulgarian authorities.
-In April 2020, the Court ruled, in a case concerning a family, that the SEM had not sufficiently examined the reception conditions in Bulgaria and would need to require individual guarantees of adequate accommodation for the family.[97]
-In the positive judgments of 2021, the SEM failed to examine the medical situation sufficiently and in the case of a family, the national procedure was ordered also due to the length of the procedure without fault of the applicants.[98]
+The Court also mentioned the possibility to request individual guarantees from the Bulgarian authorities.

-Malta: According to its own manual,[99] the SEM does not transfer vulnerable asylum seekers to Malta if they are facing detention.
-One transfer took place to Malta under the Dublin Regulation in 2021, compared to none in 2020.[100]
+Malta: According to its own manual,[94] the SEM does not transfer vulnerable asylum seekers to Malta if they are facing detention.
+4 transfers took place to Malta under the Dublin Regulation in 2023.
+This is the same number of transfers as took place in 2022.[95]

 The situation of Dublin returnees